Viii Lp Canaan Sells 10,000 Shares of Spark Networks SE (NYSEAMERICAN:LOV) Stock

-Spark Networks SE (NYSEAMERICAN:LOV) major shareholder Viii Lp Canaan sold 10,000 shares of the stock in a transaction that occurred on Wednesday, February 24th.
-The stock was sold at an average price of $6.20, for a total value of $62,000.00.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Major shareholders that own more than 10% of a company’s shares are required to disclose their sales and purchases with the SEC.
+Spark Networks SE (NYSEAMERICAN:LOV) major shareholder Viii Lp Canaan sold 10,000 shares of the stock in a transaction on Monday, March 1st.
+The shares were sold at an average price of $5.71, for a total value of $57,100.00.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Large shareholders that own more than 10% of a company’s shares are required to disclose their transactions with the SEC.

 Viii Lp Canaan also recently made the following trade(s):